-The AD9273 serial port interface allows the user to configure the signal chain for specific functions or operations through a structured register space provided inside the chip.
-This offers the user added flexibility and customization depending on the application.
+The AD9272 serial port interface allows the user to configure the signal chain for specific functions or operations through a structured register space provided inside the chip.
+This offers the user added flexibility and customization, depending on the application.
 Addresses are accessed via the serial port and can be written to or read from via the port.
 Memory is organized into bytes that can be further divided down into fields, as documented in the Memory Map section.
-Detailed operational information can be found in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
+Detailed operational information can be found in the Analog Devices, Inc., AN-877 Application Note, Interfacing to High Speed ADCs via SPI.

-There are three pins that define the serial port interface (SPI): the SCLK, SDIO, and CSB pins.
+There are three pins that define the serial port interface or SPI.
+They are the SCLK, SDIO, and CSB pins.
 The SCLK (serial clock) is used to synchronize the read and write data presented to the device.
-The SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent to and read from the device's internal memory map registers.
+The SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent to and read from the internal memory map registers of the device.
 The CSB (chip select bar) is an active low control that enables or disables the read and write cycles (see Table 15).